alanhkarp/SitePassword/README.md

 fill in the form.
 There is also an extension for the Chrome browser that you can install.

-SitePassword includes an antiphishing feature.
-If you try to use the same nickname for another domain name, you will get a big, scary warning.
-It's telling you that you may be at a site spoofing the one you think you are at.
-Enter a domain name, say *bankofthewest.com*, fill in the menu and click the *Remember* button.
-Next enter the domain name *bankofthevvest.com*.
-(Notice the double v.)
-This trick was actually used by criminals trying to steal people's credentials.
-That's a good reason to paste the domain name from the address bar of the page rather than typing it into the form manuallly.
-Now fill in the menu with the nickname you used before to see the scary message.

-Unfortunately, you will also see this warning when you are not being tricked.
-Many websites have several different login pages with different domain names.
-So, when you see the warning, check the URL of the page to make sure it's a login page for the site you think it is.

-Since SitePassword doesn't store your passwords, there's no way you can use your existing passwords with it.
-You will have to use the web site's *Change Password* or *Forgot Password* feature on sites where you already have accounts.

 ## Common Features